Earth Notes: On G83-Lite: Solar Nanogeneration For Everyone

-In the UK, the G83 standard essentially allows any householder to connect microgeneration totalling up to a little under 4kW (16A per phase) to the grid, and they can't be refused by the DNO (Distribution Network Operator) that provides the mains electricity supply to the house.
+In the UK, the "G83" standard essentially allows any householder to connect microgeneration including solar PV and wind totalling up to a little under 4kW (16A per phase) to the grid, and they can't be refused by the DNO (Distribution Network Operator) that provides the mains electricity supply to the house.

-But the connection has to be done by a suitably qualified electrician which makes any microgeneration relatively expensive and a nuisance to install.
-(The US government estimates soft costs such as paperwork to be a substantial fraction of solar install costs circa 2011.)
+But the connection has to be made by a suitably qualified electrician, and basically has to be permanently wired in, which makes any microgeneration relatively expensive and a nuisance to install, and is not going to work for a tenant in for a year or so.
+(The US government estimated the "soft" costs such as paperwork to be a substantial fraction of solar install costs as of 2011, for example.)

 Not everyone has the money or space for a full set of solar panels or a turbine, and not everyone can make expensive permanent property alterations, such as a student in a rented flat halfway up the block, but they might still have decent sunshine 'going to waste' in a southern window, and they might still want to be 'part of the solution'...